ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

   * delimit
   * deploy/employ
 * "begs the question" versus "implies the question"
+* "Your call will be answered in the order in which it was received." versus "Calls are answered in the order in which they are received."
 * "try and" &rarr; "try to"
 * the "[blah] because [noun phrase]" construction
 * "a-whole-nother"